AIFlames/Flames/README.md

-# 🔥Flames: Highly Adversarial Benchmark for LLM's Harmlessness Evaluation
+# 🔥Flames: Benchmarking Value Alignment of Chinese Large Language Models

 Flames is a highly adversarial benchmark in Chinese for LLM's harmlessness evaluation developed by Shanghai AI Lab and Fudan NLP Group.
 It contains: